tayebiarasteh/RadADA/README.md

 ------
 ### In case you use this repository, please cite the original paper:

-S. Tayebi Arasteh, R. Siepmann, M. Huppertz, et al. *Equipping Radiologists with Advanced Data Analysis Extension of GPT-4: A Journey to Uncover Insights in Autonomous Data Analytics*.
+S. Tayebi Arasteh, R. Siepmann, M. Huppertz, et al. *The Treasure Trove Hidden in Plain Sight: The Utility of GPT-4 in Chest Radiograph Evaluation*.
 2024.

 ### BibTex

     @article {radada_arasteh,
-      author = {Tayebi Arasteh, Soroosh and Siepmann, Robert and Huppertz, Marc and Lotfinia, Mahshad and Kuhl, Christiane and Truhn, Daniel and Nebelung, Sven}, title = {Equipping Radiologists with Advanced Data Analysis Extension of GPT-4: A Journey to Uncover Insights in Autonomous Data Analytics}, year = {2024},
+      author = {Tayebi Arasteh, Soroosh and Siepmann, Robert and Huppertz, Marc and Lotfinia, Mahshad and Puladi, Behrus and Kuhl, Christiane and Truhn, Daniel and Nebelung, Sven}, title = {The Treasure Trove Hidden in Plain Sight: The Utility of GPT-4 in Chest Radiograph Evaluation}, year = {2024},
     }